Temple University Internationalization Grants

 - Faculty members are permitted to apply for internationalization grants during their sabbatical.

-- Limit of two proposals per deadline.
+- Limit of two proposals per person per cycle.

 - Preference is given to new initiatives and excludes annual reoccurring projects.